rust-lang/book/second-edition/src/ch01-03-hello-cargo.md

 helps you organize your projects.
 There’s a place for everything, and everything is in its place.

-If you started a project that doesn’t use Cargo, as we did with our project in the *hello_world* directory, you can convert it to a project that does use Cargo.
+If you started a project that doesn’t use Cargo, as we did with the Hello, world! project, you can convert it to a project that does use Cargo.
 Move the project code into the *src* directory and create an appropriate *Cargo.toml* file.

 ### Building and Running a Cargo Project